HebiRobotics/hebi_ros2_examples/README.md

 2. **URDF Generation:** A conversion script is available in the `hebi_description` repository to convert HRDF to URDF.
 Refer to the documentation provided in `hebi_description` for usage instructions.

 ### Important Note
-While only HRDF is necessary when using the standalone ROS API, RViz visualization requires a URDF.
-The launch files include a `generate_urdf` argument (enabled by default) that automatically converts the HRDF to a URDF using the provided script, so you do not need to generate a URDF manually.
-See the [URDF Generation](#urdf-generation) section for more details.
+While only HRDF is necessary when using the standalone API, RViz visualization requires a URDF.
+The launch files include a `generate_urdf` argument (available, disabled by default) that can convert HRDF to URDF automatically, so you do not need to generate a URDF manually.
+See [URDF Generation](#urdf-generation) for details.

 ## Standalone HEBI ROS 2 API